Riolu/Pokemon-Duel-Scripts/README.md

 As a result, scripts are written to liberate our labor.
 We needn't make moves on our own and everything is done automatically.

-Notice for now this script is designed for 360*670.
+Notice this script can self-adapt to the window.